nkint/canvas-fit-margin-ts/README.md

 Small module for fitting a canvas element within the bounds of its parent.
 Useful, for example, for making a canvas fill the screen.

-Works with SVG elements too!

-This module exports a named import that takes an option object and it has some limitations in respect of original [canvas-fit](https://github.com/hughsk/canvas-fit).
+This module exports a named function that takes as input the HTMLCanvasElement and an option object.
+It has some limitations in respect of original [canvas-fit](https://github.com/hughsk/canvas-fit):

+- does not work with SVG
+- the resize function return `[width, height]`
+- not dynamic (change the options implies to re-create).

 ## Usage